Jack H. Knott

 Under Dean Knott’s leadership, the Price School has experienced significant growth and has strengthened its position as leader in public affairs research and education.
 In addition to several major gifts, he was instrumental in securing the school’s $50 million endowment and naming gift from the Price Philanthropies in 2011.
-Dean Knott has also shepherded the Price School’s steady ascent in the U.S. News & World Report rankings, moving up from No. 7 in 2008, to No. 6 in 2012, and now No. 4 in 2016 among public affairs schools nationwide.
+Dean Knott has also shepherded the Price School’s steady ascent in the U.S. News & World Report rankings, moving up from No. 7 in 2008, to No. 6 in 2012, No. 4 in 2016, and now, in 2018, to No. 2 among public affairs schools nationwide.

 Before joining USC, he directed the Institute of Government and Public Affairs at the University of Illinois at Urbana-Champaign, and chaired the Department of Political Science at Michigan State University.

 Dean Knott received his Ph.D. in political science from the University of California, Berkeley, his M.A. in comparative political economy from the School of Advanced International Studies at The Johns Hopkins University, and his undergraduate degree in history from Calvin College.